-If uniform is what you’re looking for, then you’re in luck with Top Grain leather.
+If uniformity is what you’re looking for, then you’re in luck with Top Grain leather.
 The downside is, by sanding off the natural grain, they’ve sanded off the strongest fibers in the hide.

 Even with the removal of the natural grain, Top Grain leather remains strong and durable - but the refinishing process greatly reduces the leather’s breathability, and also prevents the leather from developing a natural patina over time.
 On the other hand, the finish coat provides protection against stains that would otherwise sink right into full grain leather.